colinfrisch/A-eye/README.md

 - **Backend Server**: Flask-based API that processes images and audio
 - **AI Models**:
-  - Whisper (OpenAI) for speech recognition
+  - Whisper (OpenAI) for speech recognition (on edge)
-  - Pixtral-12b-2409 for image analysis and contextual understanding
+  - Pixtral-12b-2409 for image analysis and contextual understanding - designed to be replaced by a smaller model directly on edge
 - **Data Flow**:
   - Client captures and sends images and audio to the server
   - Server processes inputs and generates appropriate responses